goat-community/goat/_docs/quick_start.md

 `npm install` (run on your <span style="color:#FE9A2E">VM</span>)

 `npm start` (run on your <span style="color:#FE9A2E">VM</span>)

+Note: Do not close the node server and front-end windows.
+If you want to stop the process, follow the steps in chapter 11.

 ##### 9. View GOAT<sub>beta</sub> in the browser